Joanne Griffin Memorial Award

 Joanne Griffin was a freelance harpist and music educator, and one of the founding members of Northern Lights Harp Fest, which was the precursor and inspiration for the Huron Harp Fest.
 As a composer, author, and arranger she has a range of harp music available at joannegriffinmusic.com.
 Sadly, Joanne departed this world too soon, and we want to celebrate her love of music and ability to inspire others.

 Huron Harp Fest wishes to recognize the contribution made by Joanne Griffin to the Canadian harp community by offering a scholarship in her name.
-The scholarship is intended to encourage promising harp players and/or teachers by providing financial assistance to cover the registration fee of Huron Harp Fest 2023 for a deserving candidate.
+The scholarship is intended to encourage promising harp players and/or teachers by providing financial assistance ($500) to cover the tuition portion of Huron Harp Fest 2025 for a deserving candidate.

 The scholarship is awarded on the basis of achievement and ability, and financial need, if necessary.